harys722/readme-test/src/index.md

 ## Guides
 This is the website to let you know how to create a simple documentation website for you project using .md files.
 Just like GitHub README!

+## Step 1
+You have to use Retype.com. :D